 In this Section:

-This course allows you to explore the ways in which art has been produced and received by different communities over the last 2,000 years.
+This course allows you to explore the ways in which art has been produced and received by different communities across time and in different places.

+You’ll learn about the history of art and to think critically about its development and effects, examining the social history of art in a challenging and thought-provoking way.
+You’ll also consider some of the theories and approaches, from aesthetics to anthropology, that can help us to interpret works of art.
 We do not take for granted that ‘art’ has been understood in the same way around the world through time.
-You’ll learn about the history of art and to think critically about its development and effects, examining the social history of art in a challenging and thought-provoking way.
-You’ll consider some of the theories and approaches, from aesthetics to anthropology, that can help us to interpret works of art.

 The University has a variety of resources to support your learning and research.
-We have a wide range of museum collections and galleries on campus such as the Stanley and Audrey Burton Gallery and the Brotherton Library Treasures Gallery.
+We have a wide range of museum collections and galleries on campus such as The Stanley & Audrey Burton Gallery and the Brotherton Library Treasures Gallery.
 ULITA – An Archive of International Textiles – is housed on campus to collect, preserve and document textiles and related areas from around the world.
 Project Space, a new multi-purpose space designed for the development of curatorial practice and visiting exhibitions, sits at the core of the School’s building.

 The University also houses a wealth of modern and contemporary art that make up the Art on Campus displays of sculpture, in addition to the Yorkshire Fashion Archive and the Marks & Spencer Company Archive and exhibition displays.
 These resources all offer exciting opportunities for our students to engage with art and culture.

 You’ll examine different cultures and materials and consider the intentions and identities of artists.
-A choice of optional modules will allow you to study topics like cultural or media history, or country house or museum studies, or to develop your own artistic work in our studios.
+A choice of optional modules will allow you to study topics like cultural or media history, or country house or museum studies.

-You’ll build on this knowledge in Year 2, when further core modules will deepen your understanding of the complex relationship between art and society.
-Through exploring a variety of approaches, these modules encourage you to think critically and analytically about works of art.
+You’ll build on this knowledge in Year 2 and further pursue your individual interests.
+Compulsory modules will deepen your understanding of the complex relationship between art and society, and encourage you to think critically and analytically about works of art.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.